npm package discovery and stats viewer.

 powershell -c "irm fln.nesvet.dev/install.ps1 | iex"

-Pin a version or custom install directory:
+Pin a specific version or install to a custom directory (macOS/Linux):

-curl -fsSL "https://fln.nesvet.dev/install" | FLN_VERSION="<version>" INSTALL_DIR="$HOME/.local/bin" sh
+curl -fsSL https://fln.nesvet.dev/install | FLN_VERSION="<version>" INSTALL_DIR="$HOME/.local/bin" sh

 $env:FLN_VERSION = "<version>"

-$env:INSTALL_DIR = "$env:LOCALAPPDATA\\fln\\bin"
+$env:INSTALL_DIR = "$env:LOCALAPPDATA\fln\bin"

 powershell -c "irm fln.nesvet.dev/install.ps1 | iex"